 When to Contact a Medical Professional

-Call your doctor if any of the following symptoms are new or are becoming worse:
+Contact your provider if any of the following symptoms are new or are becoming worse:

 - You cannot see well in dim light.